Sick Or Healthy: It’s In Your Thoughts

 15. Get Outside and Ground Yourself

 Go outside, take off your shoes and sit or stand on the earth, the grass or in the water to ground yourself.
 Just being in nature lifts your spirits.
-Our modern environment has a toxic effect on your body and directly connecting your body to the earth through your feet creates a chemical reaction within your cells that helps rebalance you.
+Our modern environment has a toxic effect on your body and directly connecting your body to the earth through your skin creates a chemical reaction within your cells that helps rebalance you.
 Focus on being present and breathe deeply to oxygenate your blood and fire up your brain cells.

 16. Simple New Year Detox

 Instead of vaguely vowing on January 1st to “lose weight”, “eat healthy” or “exercise more”, do a mini detox to help you quickly recover from too many festivities.
 Set aside a day, weekend, even a week to take a break from alcohol, processed foods and sugar.
 Plan ahead.
 Get in fresh fruit and veges, wholefoods or minimally processed foods, or even go totally organic.
-Drink lots of pure water to flush out the ‘nasties’.
+Drink lots of pure water to flush out any toxins.
 Add warm lemon water in the morning.
 Do whatever you can manage.
 You’ll feel clearer with more energy.

 17. Reset Your Sleep Clock